-As soon as the customer has signed up, London & Zurich will send them a welcome email or letter, and three days before the first payment is due, they will receive an ‘Advanced Notice of Direct Debits’ e-mail which confirms all the payment details.
+As soon as the customer has signed up, a welcome email or letter is issued and three days before the first payment is due, they will receive an ‘Advanced Notice of Direct Debits’ e-mail which confirms all the payment details.

 Addressing customer objections